sebyddd/releases-ios/README.md

 $ pod install
 ```

-These instructions will setup your local CocoaPods environment for access to the Layer releases repository and import LayerKit into your project.
+These instructions will setup your local CocoaPods environment and import LayerKit into your project.
 Once this has completed, test your installation by referring to the [Verifying LayerKit Configuration](#verifying-layerkit-configuration) section below.

 #### Framework Installation